Skip to main content

 Once completed, the backtest job page shows:

-• Positives: Evaluations that matched your strategy rules.
+• Matches: Tokens that matched your strategy rules.

 • Precision: Proportion of matches that were winners.